 Using data from prior periods.

+Guidance Note: Sensitivity testing every risk factor on an annual basis is not required.

+For some risk factors, it may be reasonable, in lieu of sensitivity testing, to employ statistical measures for margins, such as adding one or more standard deviations to the anticipated experience assumption.

 VM-20 Section 9.B.1

-The company shall determine an explicit set of initial margins for each material assumption independently (that is, without regard to any margins in other risk factors and ignoring any correlation among risk factors).
+The company shall determine an explicit set of initial margins for each material risk independently (that is, without regard to any margins in other risk factors and ignoring any correlation among risk factors).
 Next, if applicable, the level of a particular initial margin may be adjusted to take into account the fact that risk factors are not normally 100% correlated.
 However, in recognition that risk factors may become more heavily correlated as circumstances become more adverse, the initially determined margin may only be reduced to the extent the company can demonstrate that the method used to justify such a reduction is reasonable, considering the range of scenarios contributing to the CTE calculation or considering the scenario used to calculate the deterministic reserve as applicable or considering appropriate adverse circumstances for risk factors not stochastically modeled.
 It is not permissible to adjust the initial margin to recognize, in whole or in part, implicit or prescribed margins that are present, or are believed to be present, in other risk factors.

-If not stochastically modeled or prescribed, assumptions that are generally considered material include, but are not limited to, mortality, morbidity, interest, equity returns, expenses, lapses, partial withdrawals, loans and option elections.
+Risks that are stochastically modeled (e.g., interest rates, equity returns) or have prescribed margins (e.g., mortality, revenue sharing), shall be considered material risks.
+Other risks generally considered to be material include lapses/premium persistency, YRT premiums, maintenance expenses, and inflation.
+In some cases, the list of material risks may also include morbidity, acquisition expenses, partial withdrawals, policy loans, term conversions, non-guaranteed elements, and/or option elections that contain an element of anti-selection.

 VM-20 Section 9.B.4

-A margin is not required for assumptions when variations in the assumptions do not have a material impact on the modeled reserve.
+A margin is permitted but not required for assumptions that do not represent material risks pursuant to Section I, Overview of Reserve Concepts and VM-20 Section 9.B.1.

 VM-31 Section 3.C

+1. VM-20 Materiality – The standard established by the company pursuant to VM-20 Section 2.H.

+2. Monitored Risks and Findings or Concerns – A summary of:

 a.
-Materiality – A description of the rationale for determining whether a decision, information, assumption, risk or other element of a principle-based valuation has a material impact on the modeled reserve.
-Such rationale could include criteria such as a percentage of reserves, a percentage of surplus and/or a specific monetary value, as appropriate.
+The material risks within the principle-based valuation under VM-20 and other risks that are subject to close monitoring by the board, the company, the qualified actuary, or any regulators in jurisdictions in which the company is licensed. , and

 b.
-Material Risks – A summary of the material risks within the principle-based valuation subject to close monitoring by the board, the company, the qualified actuary or any state insurance regulators in jurisdictions in which the company is licensed.
-Include any significant information required to be provided to the board pursuant to VM-G, such as elements materially inconsistent with the company’s overall risk assessment processes.
+Any significant unresolved issues regarding the principle-based valuation under VM-20 in accordance with VM-G Section 4.A.5.

+Guidance Note: Risks that are subject to close monitoring include items pursuant to VM-G Section 3.A that necessitate a heightened degree of oversight for the implementation or ongoing operation of the principle-based valuation function under VM-20.
+These may include risks relating to a process, procedure, control, or resource.
+An example might be that the company is closely monitoring the adequacy of resources and level of knowledge for PBR.

-c.
-Changes in Reserve Amounts – A description of any material changes in reserve amounts from the prior year and an explanation for the changes.
+3. Changes in Reserve Amounts – A description of the changes in reserve amounts from the prior year to the current year and why the changes are reasonable.

 VM-31 Section 3.C.9.b

 b.
-NGE Margins – Description of the approach to establish a margin for conservatism.
+NGE Margins – Description of the approach to establish a margin for conservatism, if applicable.

 REASONING: